AdaCore/gnatstudio/docs/users_guide/extending.rst

-  The :file:`INSTALL/share/gps/plug-ins` directory contains the files GPS automatically loads by default (unless overridden by the user via the guilabel:`Plugins` section of the preferences editor dialog).
+  The :file:`INSTALL/share/gps/plug-ins` directory contains the files GPS automatically loads by default (unless overridden by the user via the :guilabel:`Plugins` section of the preferences editor dialog).
 These plugins are visible to any user on the system using the same GPS installation.
 Reserve this directory for critical plugins that almost everyone will use.